CERN-PH-CMG/cmgtools-lite/TTHAnalysis/macros/leptons/LepMVAEfficiencies/README.md

 - `runLepTnPFriendMaker.py`: Python script to steer the `lepTnPFriendTreeMaker` class and run it on all input files in a given directory (locally or on eos).
 Note that for remote files it will copy them to a local temp directory first (`/tmp/username/` by default) to speed up the process.
 When running on data, some of the MC-only branches are not found in the tree, so errors like `<TTree::SetBranchAddress>: unknown branch` are expected.

-- `makeLepTnPFriends.py`: Python script to do the mass fit for each pt/eta/nvertex/... bin and produce the efficiency plots and maps.
+- `makeLepTnPFriends.py`: Python script to do the mass fit for each bin in pt, eta, nvertices, etc. and produce the efficiency plots and maps.
+Note that by default it expects a merged file for the data trees.

 - `makeXSecWeights.py`: Use the sample definition file (by `default samples_13TeV_RunIISpring16MiniAODv2.py`) to find cross sections and the `SkimReport.pck` pickle files to find number of processed events, and generate sample weights.
 These are used to weight MC samples when running `makeLepTnPFriends.py`.